 Gasoline is considered used for farming only if the owner, tenant, or operator of the farm uses the gasoline.
 If gasoline is used for the farming tasks set forth below by anyone else, the owner, tenant, or operator is considered the user of the gasoline.
 There is an exception to this rule.
-An aerial applicator (also ground applicators after 3/31/83) of agricultural substances is considered to have used gasoline for farming when performing the farming tasks under the following conditions:
+An aerial or ground applicator of agricultural substances is considered to have used gasoline for farming when performing the farming tasks under the following conditions:

-- The applicator is the ultimate purchaser of the gasoline; and - The farm owner, tenant, or operator agrees not to be treated as the user and ultimate purchaser of the gasoline. - The following tasks are considered farming:
+- The applicator is the ultimate purchaser of the gasoline; and - The farm owner, tenant, or operator agrees not to be treated as the user and ultimate purchaser of the gasoline.

+The following tasks are considered farming: